Top 10 Best Attractions of Annapurna Circuit Trek

 Blessed with diverse climatic variations and unique biological biospheres scattered throughout the landscapes, the Marshyangdi and the Kali Gandaki River Valleys present trekkers with a myriad of alpine and sub-tropical woodlands to trek through.

-Furthermore, the valleys are drained by the Marshyangdi, Koshi and the Gandaki Rivers.
+Furthermore, the valleys are drained by the Marshyangdi, Koshi, and Gandaki Rivers.
 The great Himalayan Rivers further on have various tributaries draining the valley crevasses that then feed into the forests and wetlands home to many species of animals.
 Similarly, the deepest canyon in the world, the Kali Gandaki Gorge, also marks a prominent presence during the trekking journey.

 Culturally and Naturally beautiful Manang Village